Can You Insure a Salvage Title Car?

 • Hard to finance.
 Many banks and lending companies don’t want to finance these vehicles.
 This is because they’re hard to value due to many factors, including damage, year, make, mileage, and others.

 • Hard to sell.
 Though they’re cheaper, these vehicles come with many risks and potential costs that may scare off some buyers.
+And don’t think you can hide the fact that a car’s been totaled.
+Anyone can request a CARFAX report on VIN numbers.
+If the car was wrecked, the report will show it.

 • Not able to drive.
 Wrecked vehicles aren’t legal to drive.
 That means you’d have to rebuild yours if you wanted to take it on the road.